bbauska/Anti-Project2025/anti.md

 administered by the U.S. Department of Homeland Security (DHS).
 Local welfare organizations, not the federal government, should step up to provide welfare for the housing of noncitizens.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24] ●
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]

-Block federal financial aid for up to two-thirds of all American college students if their state permits certain immigrant groups, including Dreamers with legal status, to access in-state tuition.
+● Block federal financial aid for up to two-thirds of all American college students if their state permits certain immigrant groups, including Dreamers with legal status, to access in-state tuition.
-●
-• Terminate the legal status of 500,000 Dreamers by eliminating staff time for reviewing and processing renewal applications.
+● • Terminate the legal status of 500,000 Dreamers by eliminating staff time for reviewing and processing renewal applications.
-●
-• Use backlog numbers to trigger the automatic suspension of application intake for large categories of legal immigration.
+● • Use backlog numbers to trigger the automatic suspension of application intake for large categories of legal immigration.
-●
-• Suspend updates to the annual eligible country lists for H-2A and H-2B temporary worker visas, thereby excluding most populations from filling critical gaps in the agricultural, construction, hospitality, and forestry sectors.
+● • Suspend updates to the annual eligible country lists for H-2A and H-2B temporary worker visas, thereby excluding most populations from filling critical gaps in the agricultural, construction, hospitality, and forestry sectors.
-●
-• Bar U.S. citizens from qualifying for federal housing subsidies if they live with anyone who is not a U.S. citizen or legal permanent resident.
+● • Bar U.S. citizens from qualifying for federal housing subsidies if they live with anyone who is not a U.S. citizen or legal permanent resident.
-●
-• Force states to share driver’s licenses and taxpayer identification information with federal authorities or risk critical funding.
+● • Force states to share driver’s licenses and taxpayer identification information with federal authorities or risk critical funding.

 Niskanenhttps://www.niskanencenter.org/wp-content/uploads/2024/02/Project-2025-Unveiling-the-far-
 rights-plan-to-demolish-immigration-in-a-second-Trump-term-1.pdf

-Transportation and Infrastructure
+<h3>Transportation and Infrastructure</h3>

-124
-Top Lines
+<h3>Top Lines</h3>
-✔ Halt or stall IIJA and IRA programs that focus on renewable energy ✔ Rescind DOT’s grantmaking ability and put the power with congress to give grants directly to states
-✔ Reversal of the Biden-Harris Administration’s pro-EV adoption stance ✔ Gut emissions regulations
+✔ Halt or stall IIJA and IRA programs that focus on renewable energy ✔ Rescind DOT’s grantmaking ability and put the power with congress to give grants directly to states ✔ Reversal of the Biden-Harris Administration’s pro-EV adoption stance ✔ Gut emissions regulations
 ✔ Remove safety measure for the development and use of automated vehicles ✔ Support joint-venture between airlines
-✔ Separate the FAA from DOT and politicize its operations ✔ Separate MARAD from DOT and politicize its operations Project 2025 argued there was “little need” for a lot of the grantmaking in DOT’s authority.
+✔ Separate the FAA from DOT and politicize its operations ✔ Separate MARAD from DOT and politicize its operations

+Project 2025 argued there was “little need” for a lot of the grantmaking in DOT’s authority.
 “DOT’s fundamental problem is that instead of being able to focus on providing Americans with affordable and abundant transportation, it has become saddled with congressional requirements that reduce the department to a de facto grantmaking organization.
 Yet there is little need for much of this grantmaking, for two reasons.”
-[Department of Transportation, Project 2025, accessed 6/24/24] Project 2025 proposes to repeal the Inflation Reduction Act and Bipartisan Infrastructure Law.
+[Department of Transportation, Project 2025, accessed 6/24/24]

+Project 2025 proposes to repeal the Inflation Reduction Act and Bipartisan Infrastructure Law.
 “Support repeal of massive spending bills like the Infrastructure Investment and Jobs Act (IIJA) and Inflation Reduction Act (IRA), which established new programs and are providing hundreds of billions of dollars in subsidies to renewable energy developers, their investors, and special interests, and support the rescinding of all funds not already spent by these programs.” [p.
+365]

-365] Gas Tax and User Fees
+<h3>Gas Tax and User Fees</h3>

 Project 2025: “It is vital to consider the role of user fees and other pricing innovations with regard to transportation infrastructure.
 Airport landing fees for aircraft, toll charges on roads and bridges, and per-gallon taxes on gasoline and diesel fuel are all examples of user charges that